slchavesr/slchavesr.github.io/teaching/resources/WWfilegenerator.md

 ENDDOCUMENT();

 </textarea></td>
-<td valign="top">The PGML_SOLUTION block displays instructor solution for the problem after a due date set in the WeBWork homework, this block is optional and used when more than just the correct answer wants to be shown to students.
+<td valign="top">The <tt> PGML_SOLUTION </tt> block displays instructor's solution for the problem after a due date set in the WeBWork homework.
+This block is optional and it is used when more than just the correct answer wants to be shown to students.
-The ENDDOCUMENT(); line must be the last command in the file.
+	The <tt>ENDDOCUMENT();</tt> line must be the last command in the file.
 </td>
 </tr></tbody></table>